easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 ## General information

-[LUMI](https://www.lumi-supercomputer.eu/), (installed at CSC), is one of the three planned [EuroHPC pre-exascale systems](https://eurohpc-ju.europa.eu/discover-eurohpc-ju#ecl-inpage-211) meant to be installed in 2022-2022, together with Leonardo (installed at Cineca) and MareNostrum5 (installed at BSC).
+[LUMI](https://www.lumi-supercomputer.eu/), installed in a CSC data centre (Finland)), is one of the three planned [EuroHPC pre-exascale systems](https://eurohpc-ju.europa.eu/discover-eurohpc-ju#ecl-inpage-211) meant to be installed in 2022-2023, together with Leonardo (installed at Cineca) and MareNostrum5 (installed at BSC).
 LUMI, which stands for Large Unified Modern Infrastructure, is hosted by the [LUMI consortium](https://www.lumi-supercomputer.eu/lumi-consortium/),